 High Accuracy Step-and-Scan Micromachining

-for fast and precise processes in 2.5D and 3D
+for fast and precise surface texturing and micro-milling in 2.5D and 3D

 Flexible and Modular Machine Concept

 from single purpose production machine to all-round laboratory workstation

 allows the user to focus on the application instead of on the machine

 Flexible and Scalable control Software

 Lightmotif’s OP2 and OP3 are 5-axis laser machine tools designed for surface texturing and micromachining on complex 3D curved workpieces.
 The combination of step-and-scan machining and a state-of-the-art picosecond laser provide the best combination of speed and accuracy for applying micro-features to relatively large parts.
 The systems can be used as flexible workstations for R&D or as a production system.
 Based on a modular machine concept the systems can be adapted to create a semi-custom machine that fits the requirements specific to your application.

 The OP2 is specifically designed for micro-texturing of large and heavy (up to 300 kg) workpieces, whereas the OP3 focuses on increased accuracy and accessibility for small to medium-sized parts (up to 10 kg).
 The step-and-scan machining method and built-in scan field calibration ensure accurate tile alignment (negligible stitching errors).

 The use of a picosecond laser source enables machining of very small and detailed features.
 Dimple textures can be made with dimple diameters as small as just a few micrometers.
 Free-form pockets allow for example the machining of small pillars, and the typical material interaction of ultrashort laser pulses enables applying different types of micro-roughness.

 By using control software developed by Lightmotif specifically for large and complex step-and-scan micromachining jobs the system allows programming textures which contain millions of small features.